(Updated September 2021)

 – Plant seedlings of: broccoli, brussels sprouts, cabbage, cauliflower, kohlrabi, kale and other greens (mustard, collards)

-(The photo at the top shows broccoli and romanesco seedlings that I sowed in August and that I’ll plant at the end of this month.)
+(The photo at the top shows broccoli seedlings that I sowed in August and that I’ll plant late in September.)

 Have any potatoes in the pantry that are sprouting like this one?